 No ski vacation is complete without a day or more of skiing or snowboarding.
 Breckenridge Ski Resort spans over five peaks of the Tenmile Range (Peaks 6-10) across 2,908 acres, offering a variety of terrain.
 Three of the peaks have base areas (7,8,9) and two are home to Breckenridge Ski and Snowboard School (8,9).
 If you’re a beginner, we recommend booking a lift and lesson package on Peak 9, which has some of the best teaching terrain in the world.
 Arrange your rental equipment with the ski school itself or at one of the many spots in town specializing in rental equipment and clothing.
 Regardless of ability level, save time and money by purchasing your lift tickets, lessons and rentals online at least 7 days in advance!

-Finish off your day with a little Après (that’s French for post skiing entertainment) at the T-Bar or on the deck at the Maggie Restaurant on Peak 9.
+Finish off your day with a little Après (that’s French for post skiing entertainment) at one of the restaurant in town.
 There’re never a shortage of bar stools to pull up to share some (mostly true) skiing stories.

 Day 3: Explore Breckenridge’s hiking trails